 Takeaway: Try to keep your links within the flow of the article as this is the most natural and useful place to link out… within the flow of the article.

 #7 Use Natural Anchor Text that Fits

-I see this most days where a client want’s to rank for ‘Keyword Keyword’ therefore they ensure the anchor text is the exact keyword whether it fits into the post or not.
+I see this most days where a client wants to rank for ‘Keyword Keyword’ therefore they ensure the anchor text is the exact keyword whether it fits into the post or not.
 Example ‘Keyword Area’ such as ‘Best Dentist London’.
 Great, so your boss, you, your client knows there’s x amount of traffic for that keyword, therefore your want to rank the site for this.
-But ask yourself, how will this keyword fit in to a free flowing article without sounding dumb?
+But ask yourself, how will this keyword fit into a free-flowing article without sounding dumb?
 OK, it may be possible but more often it’s not.
-‘If your looking for the best dentist London try here’.
+‘If you’re looking for the best dentist London try here’.
 Sounds dumb right?
-If your trying to fit an unnatural anchor text within a natural flowing article then it’s not going to work.
-Unfortunately your going to have to fit that magic keyword in there which will make everything seem ok again ‘in’.
+If you’re trying to fit an unnatural anchor text within a natural flowing article then it’s not going to work.
+Unfortunately, you’re going to have to fit that magic keyword in there which will make everything seem ok again ‘in’.
 ‘If your looking for the best dentist in London try here’.
 Now that’s better.

 Takeaway: Use natural anchor text, even if this compromises clients specifications, they’ll thank you later.

 #8 Think About Your Anchor Text Consistency

 There are usually 2 types of anchor text you will see.
 An anchor text containing words or an anchor text containing a URL.
 So, if you’re going to write a post and hyperlink a URL as opposed to a keyword, ensure the rest of your hyperlinks follow the same suit and style so that it’s not obvious your just trying to drop a natural naked domain anchor text for your clients or sites benefit.